-Flash flood emergency issued for Washington D.C. metro area
+Flash flood emergency issued for Washington metro area

 "Excessive runoff from heavy rainfall will cause flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other drainage areas and low lying spots," according to the weather service.
 More than a dozen high water rescues have already been reported in the area.

+"We are waiting for rain to subside and the water will take some time to drain.
+Then we can go and inspect and see how many roads were compromised," he said, noting that along some roadways, the water is three feet high.

+"Even though the rain has slowed down, the intersections and roads will remain flooded because the drains simply can't handle the volume of rain that's being sent their way," said DuVal.
+He explained that even if the rain stops within an hour or two, "there is no way of knowing how long it will take for the flooding to subside."

+Drivers face the greatest danger.
 "Most flood deaths occur in vehicles," according to the National Weather Service, which advises against driving into "any area where water covers the road."

 The service requests motorists to "move to higher ground as quickly as possible."